 Natural Cures for Yeast Infections

-There are many individuals who have taken expensive prescription drugs to treat an outbreak of candida albicans; however, many of these individuals have experience repeat or recurrent yeast infections.
-One woman who suffered from a
+There are many individuals who have taken expensive prescription drugs to treat an outbreak of candida albicans; however, many of these individuals have experience repeat, or recurrent yeast infections.
+One woman who suffered from recurrent vaginal infections was Sarah Summer.

 Sarah Summer describes her untreatable yeast infection on her website stating: